Nexmo/conversation-ios-quickstart/docs/enable-audio.md

 ## 2.5 Console logs

-By implementing our enable / disable functions, we will see the updates right there inside of Xcode in the console log!
+By implementing our enable / disable functions, we will see the updates right there inside of Xcode in the console log.

 ## 3.0 - Try it out!